chili-chips-ba/openCologne/1.Blinky/README.md

 Ensure you are in the desired project directory where all configuration files and the makefile are located in the 3.build directory.

+**Note** Make sure to uncomment and adapt this line "export CC_TOOL=/path/to/cc-toolchain-linux" in makefile of your project.

 ## Synthesis
 To run synthesis for the Verilog file, use the following command: